asciipip/check_cuda/README.md

 check_cuda
 ==========

-This is a simple program to check and make sure that at least one Nvidia GPU is available through CUDA on the system.
+This is a simple Nagios plugin to check and make sure that at least one Nvidia GPU is available through CUDA on the system.

 You need to have CUDA installed and working (as well as a CUDA-supported GPU).